DiamondPG/StatsApp/docs/Technical Docs/ErrorCodes/L02CV.md

 # L02CV

 This error occurs in the `CheckVersion()` function in the launcher.
+This is a general error for the function failing.

 ## Probable Causes